Jefferson-Bantawig/RetroRides-Car-Rental/README.md

 This Website is to be passed as my first Milestone project for Code Institutes Fullstack development course.

 [Click Here to see Live Website](https://jefferson-bantawig.github.io/RetroRides-Car-Rental/)

+____

+#UX Design

+##User Experience
+###First time users will be able to:
+    - See at first glance what the main purpose of the site.
+    - Appreciate the eye-catching design of the website's landing page.
+    -